litespeedtech/lscache-joomla/README.md

 Prerequisites
 -------------
-This version of LiteSpeed Cache requires Joomla 3.x or later and LiteSpeed Web Server 5.2.3 or later.
+This version of LiteSpeed Cache requires Joomla 3.x or later and LiteSpeed Web Server 5.2.3+ or OpenLiteSpeed.